jasht1/Uni-Projects/Individual project/Assesments/Dissertation/Sections/4 Results/Verifying Data.md

 --- end-multi-column

-There where some trends observed in the general shape of the residual error, specifically; 1) an initial hump at the contact point likely due to unaccounted for electrostatic non contact forces due to the van der walls effect,  2) a middle dip and final flick where fit's are shallower than the actual force indention behaviour implying an under estimation of YM or a non linear elasticity.
+There where some trends observed in the general shape of the residual error, specifically; 1) an initial hump at the contact point likely unaccounted for electrostatic non contact forces due to Van der Waals effect,  2) a middle dip and final flick where fit's are shallower than the actual force indention behaviour implying an under estimation of YM or a non linear elasticity.
 Both of these effects are particularly pronounced in the following fitting for this dataset this would be considered a bad fit.

 ![](Projects/Uni%20Projects/Individual%20project/Workspace/Figures/Fit%20Quality/Experiments/Sneddon/Control/Control-2011.03.22-19.35.48.svg)